arenadata/pxf/server/pxf-ignite/README.md

 * The Ignite plug-in is installed on all PXF nodes;

-* The Apache Ignite client is installed and running at the `IGNITE_HOST` (`localhost` by default; this can be changed, see syntax below), and it accepts http queries from the PXF (note that *enabling Ignite REST API does not require changes in Ignite configuration*; see the instruction on how to do that at https://apacheignite.readme.io/docs/rest-api#section-getting-started).
+* The Apache Ignite client is installed and running.

 ## Syntax